silnrsi/font-daibannasil/documentation/source/charset.md

 fontversion: 4.000
 ---

-These fonts include a complete set of New Tai Lue consonants, vowels, tones and digits, along with punctuation and other useful symbols.
+Dai Banna SIL includes a complete set of New Tai Lue consonants, vowels, tones and digits, along with punctuation and other useful symbols.
 A basic set of Latin glyphs, including Arabic numerals, is also provided.
 Chinese punctuation used in New Tai Lue texts are included as well.
-The following lists all the glyphs in the package.
-Unicode scalar values are given in parentheses after the block names.

 ## Supported characters